-Definition: When components of a system are developed in isolation, all the pieces must be brought together to ensure that the integrated system functions as intended in its operational configuration.
+Definition: When the components of a system are developed in isolation, all the pieces must be brought together to ensure that the integrated system functions as intended in its operational configuration.
 Integration testing should exercise key interfaces between system components to ensure that they have been designed and implemented correctly.
-In addition, the total operational architecture, including all the segments of the system that are already fielded, should be included in an end-to-end test to verify system integration success.
+The total operational architecture, including all the segments of the system that are already fielded, should be included in an end-to-end test to verify system integration success.

-Keywords: end-to-end testing, integration testing, operational architecture, system-of-systems testing
+Keywords: end-to-end testing, integration testing, operational architecture, SoS, system-of-systems testing, systems of systems

-MITRE SE Roles and Expectations: MITRE systems engineers (SEs) are expected to understand the purpose and role of integration (or system-of-systems) testing in the acquisition process, where it occurs in systems development, and the benefits and risks of employing it.
-MITRE systems engineers are also expected to understand and recommend when integration testing, or system-of-systems testing, is appropriate within a program development.
+MITRE SE Roles and Expectations: MITRE systems engineers (SEs) are expected to understand the purpose and role of integration—or system-of-systems (SoS)—testing in the acquisition process, where it occurs in systems development, and the benefits and risks of employing it.
+MITRE SEs are also expected to understand and recommend when integration testing, or SoS testing, is appropriate within a program development.
 They should be able to take a broader look at the system acquisition within the context of its intended operational environment, beyond simply the core piece of equipment or software that is being developed, to the overarching operational architecture.
-MITRE systems engineers should develop and recommend integration testing strategies and processes that encourage and facilitate active participation of end users and other stakeholders in the end-to-end testing process.
-They are expected to monitor and evaluate contractor integration testing and the acquisition program's overall testing processes, and recommend changes when warranted.
+MITRE SEs should develop and recommend integration testing strategies and processes that encourage and facilitate active participation of end users and other stakeholders in the end-to-end testing process.
+They are expected to monitor and evaluate contractor integration testing and the acquisition program's overall testing processes and to recommend changes when warranted.

-From a software development perspective, system integration testing (SIT) is defined as the activities involved with verifying the proper execution of software components and proper interfacing between components within the solution.
+From a software development perspective, system integration testing (SIT) is defined as the activities involved with verifying the proper execution of software components and the proper interfacing between components within the solution.
 The objective of SIT is to validate that all software module dependencies are functionally correct and that data integrity is maintained between separate modules for the entire solution.
-While functional testing is focused on testing all business rules and transformations and ensuring that each "black box" functions as it should, SIT is principally focused on testing all automated aspects of the solution and integration touch points .
+Whereas functional testing focuses on testing all business rules and transformations and ensuring that each "black box" functions as it should, SIT principally focuses on testing all automated aspects of the solution and integration touch points .

-Modern systems provide great value through multi-functionality.
-However, for the systems engineer, the multi-functionality brings the challenge of increased complexity.
+Modern systems provide great value through multifunctionality.
+However, for SEs, the multifunctionality brings the challenge of increased complexity.
 Humans deal with complexity by partitioning the challenge into smaller pieces—sometimes called components or modules, although at times these are full systems in and of themselves.
 The downside of partitioning the problem into manageable pieces is that the pieces have to be put together (integration) and shown to work together.
 This integration is best achieved through a disciplined systems engineering approach containing good architecture, interface definitions, and configuration management.

-The conundrum that a MITRE systems engineer, or any independent party charged with assessing a system's integration test strategy, will encounter in attempting to recommend or develop integration test strategies is the lack of requirements written at a system-of-systems or operational architecture level.
-By way of example, although the Department of Defense (DoD) Joint Capabilities Integration and Development System (JCIDS) was developed to address shortfalls in the DoD requirements generation system, including "not considering new programs in the context of other programs" , operational requirements documents continue to be developed without a system-of-systems focus.
-A typical Capabilities Development Document will provide requirements for a system, including key performance parameters, but will not provide requirements at the overarching architecture level.
-As a result, to develop a recommendation for integration testing, some creativity and a great deal of pulling information from diverse sources are required.
+The conundrum that a MITRE SE, or any independent party charged with assessing a system's integration test strategy, will encounter in attempting to recommend or develop integration test strategies is the lack of requirements written at an SoS or operational architecture level.
+By way of example, although the Department of Defense (DoD) Joint Capabilities Integration and Development System (JCIDS) was developed "to support capability analysis, strategy development, investment decisions, capability requirement portfolio management, and capabilities-based force development and operational planning" and to address shortfalls in the DoD requirements generation system—including "not considering new programs in the context of other programs" —operational requirements documents continue to be developed without an SoS focus.
+A typical capabilities development document will provide requirements for a system, including key performance parameters, but it will not provide requirements at the overarching architecture level.
+As a result, developing a recommendation for integration testing requires some creativity and a great deal of pulling information from diverse sources.
 Once the test is developed, the task of advocating and justifying the test's need within the system development process will be the challenge at hand.

-The following discussion provides examples of systems-of-systems, the recommended integration testing that should be conducted, and both good and bad integration testing examples.
+The following discussion provides examples of systems of systems, the recommended integration testing that should be conducted, and of both good and bad integration testing.
 Note that best practices and lessons learned are generally interspersed throughout the article.
 A few cautionary remarks are also listed at the end.

-While the individual systems constituting a system-of-systems can be very different and operate independently, their interactions typically deliver important operational properties.
-In addition, the dependencies among the various systems are typically critically important to effective mission accomplishment.
-The interactions and dependencies must be recognized, analyzed, and understood .
-Then the system-of-systems test strategy can be developed to ensure that the integration of the individual systems has been accomplished successfully to deliver a fully effective and suitable operational capability.
+Though the individual systems constituting an SoS can be very different and operate independently, their interactions typically deliver important operational properties.
+In addition, the dependencies among the various systems are typically critically important to effectively accomplishing the mission.
+The interactions and dependencies must be recognized, analyzed, and understood.
+Then the SoS test strategy can be developed to ensure that the individual systems have been successfully integrated to deliver a fully effective and suitable operational capability.

-The examples used in this article are drawn from a particular domain.
-But most MITRE systems engineers should see a great deal of similarity in the essentials of the following examples, regardless of the sponsor or customer they support.
+The examples used in this article are drawn from a particular domain, but most MITRE SEs should see a great deal of similarity in their essentials, regardless of the sponsor they support.

-The Global Positioning System (GPS) is an example of a system-of-systems.
-Typical GPS users—ranging from a hiker or driver using a GPS receiver to navigate through the woods or the local streets, to a USAF pilot using GPS to guide a munition to its target—don't usually consider all the components within the system-of-systems required to guide them with GPS navigation.
-The constellation of GPS satellites is only a small piece, albeit an important one, within the system-of-systems required to deliver position, navigation, and timing information to the GPS user.
-Other essential pieces include the ground command and control network needed to maintain the satellite's proper orbit; the mission processing function needed to process the raw collected data into usable information for the end user; the external communication networks needed to disseminate the information to the end user; and the user equipment needed for the end user to interface with the system and use its information.
+The Global Positioning System (GPS) is an example of an SoS.
+Typical GPS users—ranging from a hiker or driver using a GPS receiver to navigate through the woods or local streets, to a USAF pilot using GPS to guide a munition to its target—don't usually consider all the components within the SoS required to guide them with GPS navigation.
+The constellation of GPS satellites is only a small piece, albeit an important one, within the SoS required to deliver position, navigation, and timing information to the GPS user.
+Other essential pieces include the ground command and control network that maintains the satellite's proper orbit, the mission processing function that processes the raw collected data into usable information for the end user, the external communication networks that disseminate the information to the end user, and the equipment with which the end user interfaces with the system and uses its information.
 The dependencies and interfaces among all these elements are just as critical to accomplishing the user's goal as is the proper functioning of the constellation of GPS satellites.

-A second system-of-systems example is an interoperable and information assurance (IA) protected cross-boundary information sharing environment where federal government users from different departments and agencies, commercial contractors, allies, and coalition members can share information on a global network.
-Multiple separate but interrelated products comprise the first increment suite of information technology services, including Enterprise Collaboration, Content Discovery and Delivery, User Access (Portal), and a Service-Oriented Architecture Foundation to include Enterprise Service Management.
+A second SoS example is an interoperable and information assurance (IA) protected cross-boundary information sharing environment where federal government users from different departments and agencies, commercial contractors, allies, and coalition members can share information on a global network.
+Multiple separate but interrelated products make up the first increment suite of information technology services, including Enterprise Collaboration, Content Discovery and Delivery, User Access (Portal), and a Service-Oriented Architecture Foundation that includes Enterprise Service Management.

-Finally, an example of a more loosely coupled system-of-systems (SoS)—i.e., a surveillance system-of-systems for which a single government program office is not responsible for acquiring and sustaining the entire SoS.
-The surveillance network comprises a number of sensors that contribute information in the form of observations to a central processing center (CPC) that uses the sensor-provided observations to maintain a database containing the location of all objects being monitored.
-The CPC is updated and maintained by one organization while each type of surveillance network contributing sensor has its own heritage and acquisition/sustainment tail.
+Finally, an example of a more loosely coupled SoS, i.e., a surveillance SoS for which a single government program office is not responsible for acquiring and sustaining the entire SoS.
+The surveillance network comprises multiple sensors that contribute information in the form of observations to a central processing center (CPC) that uses the sensor-provided observations to maintain a database containing the location of all objects being monitored.
+One organization updates and maintains the CPC, but each type of surveillance network contributing sensor has its own heritage and acquisition/sustainment tail.
 A new sensor type for the surveillance network is currently being acquired.
-While it will be critically important for this new sensor type to integrate seamlessly into and provide data integrity within the overall surveillance network, the road to SoS integration testing is fraught with difficulty primarily because there are no overarching requirements at the surveillance network level to insure adequate integration of the new sensor.
+Although it will be critically important for this new sensor type to integrate seamlessly into, and provide data integrity within, the overall surveillance network, the road to SoS integration testing is fraught with difficulty primarily because there are no overarching requirements at the surveillance network level to ensure adequate integration of the new sensor.

-Although they are challenging to plan and execute, system-of-systems tests for programs where a single government program office is responsible for the entire SoS are generally accomplished better as part of the system acquisition process.
-If nothing else, a final system integration test is typically planned and executed by the development contractor prior to turning the system over for operational testing.
-Then the operational test community plans, executes, and reports on an operationally realistic end-to-end system test as a part of the system's Congressionally mandated Title 10 Operational Test and Evaluation.
+Although they are challenging to plan and execute, SoS tests for programs where a single government program office is responsible for the entire SoS are generally accomplished better as part of the system acquisition process.
+If nothing else, the development contractor typically plans and executes a final system integration test prior to turning the system over for operational testing.
+Then the operational test community plans, executes, and reports on an operationally realistic end-to-end system test as a part of the system's congressionally mandated Title 10 Operational Test and Evaluation.